Diamond Multimedia and SONICblue

 |E-mail:||Diamond contact page|

 |Address:||Eidos Interactive USA

 San Francisco, CA 94107

 |Stock:||None or unknown|

 Companies selling similar products

 Related pages on Computer Hope

 March 21, 2003 - SONICblue files for chapter 11 bankruptcy.

 November 1, 2000 - S3 Incorporated today announced a name change to SONICblue and will begin trading on November 15, 2000, under the stock ticker symbol SBLU.
 With the exit of its desktop and portable graphics chips and board businesses, SONICblue will be highly focused on digital media and information appliance opportunities.

-September 24, 1999 - S3 Incorporated and Diamond Multimedia Systems announced today that the merger of the two companies has been approved by both S3 and Diamond's shareholders.
+September 24, 1999 - S3 Incorporated and Diamond Multimedia Systems announced that the merger of the two companies was approved by both S3 and Diamond's shareholders.
 Under the terms of the merger, shareholders of Diamond Multimedia will receive .52 of a share of S3 stock for each share of Diamond Multimedia stock held.